saifujasoor/Resume-Ranking-Web-app/README.md

 ## Execution guide
 - Download the contents of the repository.
 - Make sure the necessary prerequisites are installed on your system.
-- To install requirements  prerequisites of the project, simply type the following command inside the direcotry.
+- To install requirements  prerequisites of the project, simply type the following command :
 ```
 pip3 install -r required.txt
 ```